woonsanko/recipe-for-hippo-db-migration/README.md

 ## Installation

-Download this Git repository as zip file and extract it to a folder wherer you want to execute this migration script.
+Download this Git repository as zip file and extract it to a folder where you want to execute this migration script.

 ## Steps Overview